Sage-Bionetworks/synapsemonitor/README.md

 ### Create email notifications to changes

-Monitors a projects for changes and sends an email through the synapse messaging system to the user specified when changes have been made to the project.
+Monitors a project or entities provided in the scope of a fileview for changes and sends an email through the Synapse messaging system to the user specified when changes have been made to the project.
 Includes a list of changed files.

 ```
 synapsemonitor project_or_view -h